 A wood block is a type of wooden drum made out of a rectangular piece of wood with a slit down its longer side.
 To produce the percussion sound a musician holds a wood block in one of his hands and strikes it with a small wooden mallet.

-The size of the wood block may vary and, although traditionally it is rectangular in shape, there are some cylindrical wood blocks, with either one or two cavities that run along the sides.
+The size of the wood block may vary and, although traditionally it is rectangular, there are some cylindrical wood blocks, with either one or two cavities that run along the sides.

 Striking a wood block with a small mullet creates a sharp crack (instead of a special mallet an ordinary wooden stick can also be used).
 This crack resembles the sound of knocking on wood except it has a deeper pitch.